 Follow the link below to download our cloud services self-certification document.

 Automated routines delete all data held on a client after six months of inactivity on our Site.

-If you wish to exercise any of these rights, please contact us using the details in the Contact Information section below.
+If you wish to exercise any of these rights, please contact us by emailing firstname.lastname@example.org.
 In your request, please make clear: (i) what personal data is concerned; and (ii) which of the above rights you would like to enforce.
 For your protection, we may only implement requests with respect to the personal data associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable and in any event, within one month of your request.
 Please note that we may need to retain certain information for record keeping purposes and/or to complete any transactions that you began prior to requesting such change or deletion.

 We are committed to resolve any complaints about our collection or use of your personal data.
 If you would like to make a complaint regarding this Policy or our practices in relation to your personal data, please contact us at: email@example.com.
 We will reply to your complaint as soon as we can and in any event, within 5 working days.
 We hope to resolve any complaint brought to our attention, however if you feel that your complaint has not been adequately resolved, you reserve the right to contact your local data protection supervisory authority, which for the UK, is the Information Commissioner’s Office.